 Even though I’ve written about these ideas before, I thought outlining them more effectively again would be worthwhile.
 I see so much talk about HIIT and most people STILL sorely misunderstand its intent and use!
 If you have questions drop some line on our Facebook page HERE

-Check out Coach Dos’ MRT program he did with us for a special of 30% off with coupon code “springsale” HERE
+Check out Coach Dos’ MRT program he did with us for 30% off along with our other great HIIT workouts with coupon code “holiday2020” HERE as well as our Ultimate Sandbags and Online DVRT Certifications/Courses HERE